Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 >* `mmult.sw_emu.xilinx_u200_xdma_201830_2.xo`: Input object file
 >* `-o mmult.sw_emu.xilinx_u200_xdma_201830_2.xclbin`: Specify the name of the output xclbin file

+The `v++` commands also generate the `link_summary` file that can be used with the Vitis analyzer to visualize relevant reports.

 ### Building for Hardware Emulation & the Hardware System

 To build the hardware for *hardware emulation*, or for targeting the Alveo Data Center accelerator card *system*, change the `-t` option specifying the <*build_target*> from **sw_emu** to **hw_emu** for hardware emulation, or **hw** to build for the accelerator card.